Compression and encryption overview

 1. Select the rule you want to edit and click the Edit button

-Edit Compression/Encryption rule dialog will appear:How to edit Compression/Encryption rule
+The Edit Compression/Encryption rule dialog will open:How to edit Compression/Encryption rule

 2. Edit rule details and click Save Changes

-3. Click Save to close rules manager and save changes
+3. Click Save changes to close rules manager and save changes

 To delete Compression/Encryption rule(s)

 1. Select one or more rules you want to delete and click DeleteHow to delete Compression/Encryption rule(s)